enarroied/taipy_core_demo/README.md

 📚 I used this demo to write [a Medium article about how to use Taipy Core](https://medium.com/gitconnected/how-to-use-taipy-core-build-pipelines-for-better-applications-%EF%B8%8F-d40e5bc9aed3). 📚

 I used Taipy 2.3 to build it, but I upgraded the app ever since.
-The new app is different in many ways, so I decided to keep the original one in a branch called `old_version`.
+The new app is different (has more elements, uses different application builders and configuration styles...), so I decided to keep the original one in a branch called `old_version`.